 This item supports the City's Strategic Plan Goal 6: Improve Communications with Our Community; Objective a: Commit to transparency in all City actions.
-The recommended action will help achieve these goals by providing concise, forthright information regarding the annual levy proceedings for the District.
+The recommended action will help achieve these goals by providing concise, forthright information regarding the annual levy proceedings for the special assessment districts.